oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8/README.md

 | Script                                                | Description
 |:---                                                   |:---
-|`IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8.py` | The script performs inference with AMX BF16/INT8 and compares the performance against the baseline
+|`pytorch_inference_amx.py`                             | The script performs inference with AMX BF16/INT8 and compares the performance against the baseline of FP32
+|`pytorch_inference_vnni.py`                            | The script performs inference with VNNI INT8 and compares the performance against the baseline of FP32

 ## Set Environment Variables